-Don't miss the sounds of the season
+Don't let hearing loss take away the sounds of the season

 Tips for better holiday listening